emvi/oogway/README.md

 # Oogway

 Oogway is a simple web server and framework with dynamic content generation using the Go template syntax.
-It's somewhere in between a static site generator and building a website manually.
+It's somewhere between a static site generator and manually building a website.
-Templates are automatically updated and JavaScript/TypeScript and Sass can be compiled on the fly, allowing for a quick local dev experience.
+Templates are updated automatically and JavaScript/TypeScript and Sass can be compiled on the fly, allowing for a fast local development experience.
-Oogway can also be used as a library in your Go application to add template functions and custom behaviour.
+Oogway can also be used as a library in your Go application to add template functionality and custom behavior.

 ## Installation and Setup

-Download the latest release for your platform from the release section on GitHub.
+Download the latest release for your platform from the releases section on GitHub.
 Move the binary to a directory in your $PATH (like `/usr/local/bin`).
+For Sass, you need to install the `sass` command globally (`sudo npm i -g sass`).
-After that, you can call Oogway from the command line using the `oogway` command.
+After that you can run Oogway from the command line with the `oogway` command.

-* `oogway run <path>` will start Oogway in the given directory
+* `oogway run <path>` will run Oogway in the given directory.
-* `oogway init <path>` will initialize a new project in the given directory
+* `oogway init <path>` will initialize a new project in the given directory.

 Or through Docker: